 Independent learning materials may be designed to serve the needs of several courses or programmes; such packages should, therefore, be self-contained, have clear learning objectives and measurable outcomes.

-E-learning offers opportunities for embedded interactive formative assessment with automated feedback.
+Blended and online education offers opportunities for embedded interactive formative assessment with automated feedback.
 Development of these assessments requires significant academic input and collaboration with experts in the facilities available through the institution’s VLE systems.
 The benefits to students through rapid feedback are considerable.

 16. Courses conform to explicit guidelines concerning layout and presentation and are as consistent as possible across a programme.